bsteen/bsteen.github.io/mazda3-bl.md

 # Car Ramps
 - RhinoGear RhinoRamps (11914MI, 12K lbs.) **DO NOT** work with this car.
 The front bumper is too long and low for the angle of these ramps.
 The bumper will scrape and push the ramps.
 This is with the stock ride height and wheel size.
 See the picture below.
-    - Yes, the ramp is on an uneven surface in this picture.
-But even on a flat surface, the ramp height is still 2+ inches over the top of the front bumper.
+    - I know the ramp is on an uneven surface in this picture, but even on a flat surface, the ramp height is still 2+ inches over the top of the front bumper.
 They will not work with this car without a modification/extension to the ramps.
-    - No, I did not cause those black scrapes on the front bumper.
-Those were there when I bought the car.
-I tested the ramps in front of the car and saw they would not work before even thinking of driving up them.

 ![image](https://user-images.githubusercontent.com/13274734/166124445-a9cb549e-c624-44e2-8fad-4026e3ecf831.png)